 Here are the three most popular healthy diets today.

 - Paleo Diet: The paleo diet is based on what we imagine the prehistoric cavemen might have eaten.
-It involves avoiding processed foods, dairy and refined sugars completely and instead of filling up on plenty of proteins and fresh fruits and vegetables.
+It involves avoiding processed food items, dairy and refined sugars completely and instead of filling up on plenty of proteins and fresh fruits and vegetables.
 This diet may be tough to follow but can quickly show visible results.
 Following this sort of diet increases the nutrient value of your food along with helping you lose weight.
 Some of the other benefits of this diet are that it helps stabilise blood sugar, reduces allergies and clears skin issues.

 - Atkins Diet: The Atkins diet is an old diet that is still as popular today as it was years ago.
 This diet focuses on reducing a person’s consumption of carbohydrates.
 This is a four phase program.
 It begins by restricting carbohydrate consumption to only 20 grammes a day.
-In its second phase, the carb intake is raised by 5grams per week by including nutrient dense and fibre rich foods in a person’s diet.
+In its second phase, the carb intake is raised by 5grams per week by including nutrient dense and fibre rich food items in a person’s diet.
 Once the weight loss stops, this carb intake amount is again reduced by 5 grammes a week.
 In the third phase of this diet, carb intake is again increased by 10grams until the weight loss becomes gradual and stabilises.

 - Bowl Diet: As the name suggests, this diet allows you to eat anything as long as it fits into one bowl.
 In this way, it combats large serving sizes and makes a person conscious of how much they are eating.
 However, you must be careful of what you eat when following this diet as a salad that is drenched in dressing can have almost as many calories as a burger.
 Another thing to keep in mind when following this diet is to give yourself a minimum of 10 minutes after finishing a bowl of food to consider having seconds.